↑

 Instructions

-• Bake for 25-30 minutes or until a toothpick comes out clean.
-Let cool completely!
+• Transfer batter to the prepared pan, smooth top and bake for 25-30 minutes or until a toothpick comes out clean.
+Let cool completely before frosting.

-• Beat the butter and cream cheese until nice and fluffy.
-Add in the vanilla and powdered sugar and beat until nice and smooth.
+• Beat the butter and cream cheese in a mixing bowl or the bowl of a stand mixer until nice and fluffy.
+Add in the vanilla extract and powdered sugar and beat until nice and smooth.

-• Spread on top of the cooled cake bars and serve.
+• Spread evenly on top of the cooled cake bars.
+Decorate, if desired, serve and enjoy!

 Video